gradle/develocity-build-config-samples/common-custom-user-data-gradle-plugin/README.md

 ### Applying the published plugin

 The Common Custom User Data Gradle Plugin is available in the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.gradle.common-custom-user-data-gradle-plugin).
-This plugin requires the the [Gradle Enterprise Gradle plugin](https://plugins.gradle.org/plugin/com.gradle.enterprise) also be applied in your build in order to have an effect.
+This plugin requires the [Gradle Enterprise Gradle plugin](https://plugins.gradle.org/plugin/com.gradle.enterprise) to also be applied in your build in order to have an effect.

 To benefit from the Common Custom User Gradle plugin in your project, you must apply it in the `settings.gradle[.kts]` file of your project.
 This is the same file where you have already declared the Gradle Enterprise Gradle plugin.
 See [here](https://github.com/gradle/gradle-enterprise-build-config-samples/blob/master/common-custom-user-data-gradle-plugin/settings.gradle) for an example.